rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 ```

 NOTE: If you noticed the pods for the Router Custom and Default Router Pods are located in the same
-Openshift Node (worker1 in this case).
+OpenShift Node (worker1 in this case).
 If you create another route sharding using other Ingress Controller you will also can allocate and run the pods in the same Nodes that we checked before, coexisting several Route Sharding router pods in the same Nodes.

-* Check the Openshift ingress Services that are created the IngressControllers Default and Custom:
+* Check the OpenShift ingress Services that are created the IngressControllers Default and Custom:

 ```
 oc get svc -n openshift-ingress